-If you have the Save Our Bones Program, you know that in it I explain that Omega-3 fatty acids increase calcium and Vitamin D absorption and prevent excessive bone turnover, thus helping reduce bone loss.
+If you have the Osteoporosis Reversal Program, you know that in it I explain that Omega-3 fatty acids increase calcium and Vitamin D absorption and prevent excessive bone turnover, thus helping reduce bone loss.

 I also write that Omega-3 is an excellent natural anti-inflammatory.
 Most Omega-3 supplements are made with fish oil, and I in the Program I warn of potential contaminants and toxins.

 1 Matsusaka T et al. “Transcription factors NF-IL6 and NF-kappa B synergistically activate transcription of the inflammatory cytoknes, interleukin 6 and interleukin 8.”
 Proceeding of National Academy of Science, Vol. 90, pp. 10193- 10197, Nov.
 1993.